 How do I Pay a Traffic Ticket in Kansas?

 In the state of Kansas, the option to pay a fine or fees indicated on traffic ticket/citation may be considered an inadvertent admission of guilt.
 However, this is considered a less complicated and cheaper alternative to contesting a ticket, even though it might attract additional penalties in the form of penalty points on the offender’s driver’s license in addition to possible spikes in auto insurance estimates given the driving history of the alleged offender.
 Kansas traffic tickets may be paid in person, via mail or online.
 When approved by a traffic court, the offender may also pay in installments.
 However, this requires a court-ruling by a Kansas-licensed judge.

-To pay a ticket, the offender must acknowledge their guilt or unwillingness to contest the charges, thus waiving their right to a trial and an attorney.
+To pay a traffic ticket, the offender must acknowledge their guilt or unwillingness to contest the charges, thus waiving their right to a trial and an attorney.
 Online payments can be made using the approved vendor of the Kansas Highway Patrol.
 This will require providing information regarding the court as well as the citation or case number and the birth date of the offender.
 Online payments can be made using a debit or credit card.

 To make payments via mail, the offender may proceed to indicate their plea on the back of the traffic ticket, sign and date the ticket and enclose a personal cheque or money order payment of the indicated fines which should be sent to the traffic court in the jurisdiction where the ticket was issued.

 Tickets can also be paid in person at the courthouse during working hours.
 Most courts accept cash, money order, personal cheques, and credit cards.
 However, depending on the method of payment employed, the payer may be required to present their photo ID.

 How do I Request a Contested or Mitigated Hearing in Kansas?